abraia/gulp-abraia/README.md

 npm install gulp gulp-abraia gulp-cache --save-dev
 ```

-Get your [free API key](https://abraia.me/docs/getting-started) and set the
+Get your [Abraia API key](https://abraia.me/console/settings) and set the `ABRAIA_KEY`
-`ABRAIA_KEY` environment variable, or define it at the start of your `gulpfile.js`.
+environment variable, or define it at the start of your `gulpfile.js`.

 ## Image optimization